Stuttering disorder - symptoms, causes, self-help and treatment

 Automated tension

-So, stuttering is a very complex disorder consisting of these three elements.
+So, stuttering is a pretty complex disorder consisting of these three elements.
 Speech impediments, on the one hand.
 But "regular" people also have glitches and speech impediments from time to time.
 Desire to hide it, anxiety, avoidance, holding back, on the other hand.
 But again, "regular" people also have anxiety, avoidance and hold back as well.

 The tension becomes that joint, that roof of the arc that connects it all together.
 It's both physical and emotional tension.